ros-misc-utilities/foxglove_compressed_video_transport/README.md

 This plugin provides a ROS2 image transport for encoding messages in Foxglove's ``CompressedVideo`` message format, using the FFMpeg library.
 These messages can be recorded in a rosbag for processing with e.g. Foxglove Studio.

+Encoding is based on the [ffmpeg\_encoder\_decoder repo](https://github.com/ros-misc-utilities/ffmpeg_encoder_decoder), which explains the compression process in more detail.
+Looking at the [ffmpeg_image_transport documentation](https://github.com/ros-misc-utilities/ffmpeg_image_transport) may also be helpful.

 There is also an unsupported decoder provided for testing purposes.
 Use at your own peril.

 ## Supported systems